skx/puppet-summary/README.md

 * If you're running the dashboard on a different host you'll need to use the external IP/hostname here.
 * Once configured don't forget to restart your puppet service!

-That should be sufficient to make puppet send your reports to this software, where the results can be visualized.
+That should be sufficient to make puppet submit reports, where they can be stored and displayed.

-If you just wish to test you can look at the existing YAML reports that are almost certainly present upon your puppet server - and add them in "by hand".
+If you don't wish to change your puppet-server initially you can test what it would look like by importing the existing YAML reports that are almost certainly present upon your puppet server, adding them by-hand.

 Something like this should do the job: